drawpile/listserver/doc/api.md

 will be shown in the application's Join dialog, but sessions cannot be announced here.
 [Pubsrvproxy](https://github.com/drawpile/pubsrvproxy) can be used as a read-only list server.

+If the `public` field is set to `false`, this list server does not return public session lists.
+If the `private` field is set to `false`, this list server does not support private listings.
+(At least one of these should be `true`.)

+For backward compatibility, the default value for `private` depends on whether the server is read-only.
+For read-only servers, `private` is false by default.
+The client can use the public and private fields to disable the relevant actions in the user interface when this server is selected.

 ### Session list